EnviroMail 127 Australia - Microbial Diversity Profiling via NGS

 Identification of prokaryotic species by conventional methods requires culturing of organisms in the laboratory for hours or days.
 Some of these organisms, such as nitrifying bacteria, are difficult to grow in laboratory conditions.
 Microbial diversity profiling by NGS eliminates the need to culture organisms in the lab and can rapidly assess microbial communities in samples containing slow-growing or uncultivable bacteria.

-Nine hypervariable regions (V1-V9) present in 16S rRNA genes are considered as “fingerprint” regions of microbial genomes.
-This analysis amplifies multiple variable regions (V2, 3, 4, 6-7, 8 & 9) and enables the identification of a broad range of bacteria to family, genus, or species level.
-To perform this sequencing, water, soil, or sludge samples are collected and DNA is extracted using robotic extraction systems.
-The target regions of interest are PCR-amplified from the extracted DNA using specific primer sets.
+The test can be performed on water, sludge, or soil samples.
+DNA is extracted using automated extraction systems and the target regions are PCR-amplified using specific primer sets.
 Amplified DNA fragments are prepared as libraries for sequencing by ligation of barcoded oligo adapters.
 Barcoded libraries are pooled and loaded onto a semi-conductor chip and sequenced.
 The sequence reads are quality trimmed and rarefied before being aligned to the reference database for taxonomic assignment.
-These data are further analyzed using a proprietary ALS pipeline that prepares a report summarizing the microbial diversity profile of the sample.
+These data are further analysed using a proprietary ALS pipeline to generate a report summarising the microbial diversity profile of the sample.

 Microbial Diversity Profiling Analysis

-Results for each sample include a list of taxonomic units found in the community, ranked by relative abundance, a pie chart summarizing this, a list of functional groups linked to the taxonomic units identified, ranked by relative abundance, and a chord diagram summarising this.
+Results for each sample include a list of taxonomic units found in the community, ranked by relative abundance, a pie chart summarising this, a list of functional groups linked to the taxonomic units identified, ranked by relative abundance, and a chord diagram summarising this.
 Raw sequencing files and data are available upon request.
 QC samples and stringent quality checks along each step of the workflow ensure that output data meets the highest quality standards.

 Sampling Requirements